horuslabsio/Starknet-Scaffold/docs/src/chapter_3/subchapter_4.md

 # User modal

-This modal is used to copy the connected wallet address, disconnect the wallet from the dapp and view connected account.
+This modal hosts a copy button for copying the address of the connected wallet, a disconnect button for disconnecting the connected wallet, and displays the ETH/STRK balance of the connected wallet.
 This modal can be accessed by clicking on the address bar component.
-The modal contains firstly contains an avatar which is either the starknetId profile picture or a blockies image representation of the connected address.

-Then it has a component that either displays the StarknetId name or the connected address.
-This also contains a copy button to help copy the address or name with one click.

-Then lastly it has a component that shows the connected [account balance](subchapter_5.md) and disconnect button that once clicked, it disconnects the current connected wallet from the dapp.

 ## Import